rzeldent/esp32cam-camera/README.md

 # esp32cam-camera

-Simple camera capture and storage on the SD card.
+## Simple camera capture and storage on the SD card.

+When the ESP32 is turned on it takes a picture and stores it on the SD card.
+Then the device goes back to deep sleep...

 Special features:
 - Does not turn on the flash LED